HeritageMadeDigitalNewspapers/text-mine-title-list/Text mining the title-list.md

 'tidyverse' is actually a number of libraries with hundreds of useful functions to make lots of data analysis easier.
 It includes a very powerful plotting library called 'ggplot2'.

+It's usually the first thing I load, before even deciding what I'm going to do with my data.

 'readxl' is a library which.. reads excel files..

-It's usually the first thing I load, before even deciding what I'm going to do with my data.

 Lots of this code uses something called piping.
 This is a function in one of our tidyverse libraries which allows you to do something to your data, and then pass it along to _another_ function using this symbol: %>%

-It allows you to string lots of changes to your data together in one block of code, so you might filter it, then pass the filtered data to another function which adds summarises it, and pass it on to another function which plots it as a graph.
+It allows you to string lots of changes to your data together in one block of code, so you might filter it, then pass the filtered data to another function which summarises it, and pass it on to another function which plots it as a graph.

 \* You might say a function is a pre-made block of code which does something to some data.
 It has a name and often one or more _arguments_.
 The first argument is often a space for you to specify the thing you want to do the function on, and subsequent arguments might be additional parameters.